simirian/nvim-contour/README.md

 If you just want a right aligned component, you can use a `group` with `trim = "left"` or you can use a space with empty group component children.

+### raw

+The `raw` component will evaluate the statusline string that you give it, convert it to contour's internal format, then use that in teh remainder of the rendering pipeline.
+This may behave differently to standard statuslines in certain circumstances, for example when using `%=`, but overall the behavor is sane.
+Setting `width` is like making the statusline render in a window of that size.
+This component will respect the width that the parent gives it.

+If you don't know what this component does or how to use it, see `:h 'statusline'` for a guide on statusline formatting.